Skip to main content

 Photovoltaic (PV) Cell:

-A device that converts sunlight directly into electricity using the photovoltaic effect.
+A material that directly converts sunlight into electricity using the photovoltaic effect

 Polycrystalline Solar Cell:

-A type of solar cell made from multiple crystal structures, slightly less efficient but more cost-effective than monocrystalline cells.
+A solar cell made from multiple crystal structures, offering lower costs but slightly reduced efficiency compared to monocrystalline cells

 Solar Efficiency:

-The percentage of sunlight converted into usable electrical energy by a solar cell or panel.
+The percentage of sunlight converted into usable electrical energy by a solar cell or module

 Solar Irradiance:

-A collection of solar cells that are used to generate electricity from sunlight.
+An array of solar cells used to generate electricity from sunlight

 Solar Spectrum: